-What are the problems gold loan companies would actually face under tension if the bulk of their funding is securitised receivables?
+What are the problems gold loan companies would face under tension if the bulk of their funding is securitized receivables?

-Remember, it’s the mortgage-backed securities, which fuelled the housing bubble in the US.
-Shaky home loans were securitised, bundled and accorded higher rating which investment banks sold to “smart” hedge funds while “smart” insurance companies like AIG insured them.
+Remember, it’s the mortgage-backed securities, which supported the housing bubble in the US.
+Savvy home loans were securitized, tied up, and accorded higher rating which investment banks sold to “smart” hedge funds while “smart” insurance companies like AIG insured them.

 Underlying this chain of transactions was a key assumption.
-House prices in the US never fall all across the country for a prolonged period.
+House prices in the US never decreased all across the country for a long period.
 It is the same assumption for Gold Loan receivables too – gold prices never fall in India.

-In the US, when house prices crashed everywhere in 2007 and 2008, the securitised loans and the insurance written on it (credit default swaps) started to blow up.
-Massive losses, bankruptcy and financial panic followed in a quick succession.
+In the US, when house prices fell everywhere in 2007 and 2008, the securitized loans and the insurance written on it (credit default swaps) started to blow up.
+Massive losses, bankruptcy, and financial panic followed in quick succession.

 A sharp gold price fall is likely to set off a chain of events that may wreak havoc on the financial structure of gold loan companies.
 If gold price fall by 30%-40%, the loan provider would either need the borrower to put up more gold or make good the margin in cash.

-Family jewellery carries a lot of sentimental attachment.
-When the men take the loan, there is a pressure from the women to redeem the gold as soon as possible.
+Family jewelry carries a lot of sentimental attachment.
+When the men take the loan, there is pressure from the women to redeem the gold as soon as possible.
 Most of these borrowers choose to prepay the loans and the chances of default are very unlikely.